glycerine/cshared-osx-issue/README.md

 as though loading the shared library into the c-code masks the native signal handling on OSX.

 This does not happen on linux.
-Th linux behavior seems correct, whereas on OSX the golang shared object mystifies -- the behavior below seems buggy.
-In fact I was led to investigate because when I load a c-shared built .so library into the R statistical analysis environment, and then press ctrl-c: it panics/crashes on OSX, but works fine on Linux.
+The linux behavior seems correct, whereas on OSX the golang shared object mystifies -- the behavior below seems buggy.

+I was led to investigate because when I loaded a c-shared built .so library into the R statistical analysis environment, and then pressed ctrl-c: it panics/crashes on OSX, but works fine on Linux.
+See the last stack dump in this repo for the full details of that panic.

+This repo is an attempt to reduce/isolate that issue into a minimal test case.

+While I cannot reproduce the crash/panic (yet), I do observe that signal handling under OSX appears to be disabled by loading the golang based c-shared library, and I strongly suspect that this is a part of the mechanism of the crash.
+And it seems like a bug in its own right.

 on darwin-amd64 / OSX 10.10.5 Yosemite: